tn-aixpa/openmetadata-connector/README.md

 If you discover a security vulnerability in this project, please do not open a public issue.

-Instead, report it privately by emailing us at dslab@fbk.eu.
+Instead, report it privately by emailing us at digitalhub@fbk.eu.
 Include as much detail as possible to help us understand and address the issue quickly and responsibly.

 ## Contributing